brainy-bug/react-projects/README.md

 #### Each project was done after learning some topics in React.

-## Corresponding Tutorial Topics with the project done.
+## Corresponding Tutorial Topics with the project done:-

 #### useState